Hi! Welcome to my technical portfolio.

 about me

-My name is Maksym, but friends call me Max.
-I live in Ireland although originally I'm from Ukraine.
 I've had an interest in games and computers since a very young age when I got my first 8-bit game console Dendy, which was a Russian clone of the Nintendo.
 It came with a keyboard and cartridge that let you create your own basic games in BASIC.
 It wasn't anything serious.
 You couldn't even save it because it was all in RAM and as soon as you pulled the cartridge out it was all gone.
-But still, the first "piece of code" I ever "wrote" was on that console.
-It was just a simple example from a booklet that animated a sprite running across the screen.
-I had no idea what I was doing, in fact everytime I saw the word "sprite" I thought it had something to do with Coca-Cola's soft drink called Sprite, :) but I certainly thought it was fun!
+But still, the first piece of code I ever "wrote" was on that console.
+It was just a simple example from a booklet.
+The example just animated a sprite running across a screen.
+I had no idea what I was doing, in fact everytime I saw a word sprite I thought it had something to do with Coca-Cola's soft drink called Sprite, :) but I certainly thought it was fun!

 projects

-Spritey [postponed] - is an open source sprite sheet creator.
-This is an "in progress" project that I'm working on with my buddy Alan Morey.
-It is implemented in Java on top of Eclipse Rich Client Platform (RCP).
+Spritey - is an open source sprite sheet creator.
+It is implemented in Java with SWT and JFace front end.
+This tool is one of the most efficient sprite sheet packers which can pack a large amount of sprites in less than a second.
 You can find out about its progress, functionality and implementation in the project blog, pivotal tracker or github.
 Links can be found in a side bar.

 Splat 'n Blot - is a prototype for a third-person platform shooter with fantasy landscape as the backdrop for characters' world.
 The hero named Splat must undertake a mission to save the dream-world.
 Armed with a paintball gun he must fend off the nasty Blots who are determined to destroy the world.